Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 - Role Assignments for user-assigned Managed Identities (UAMI) are not managed by EPAC, and will not generate a `roles-plan.json` file.
 - `additionalRoleAssignments` are used when a resource required is not in the current scope.
 For example, a Policy Assignment that requires a Event Hub to be managed in a subscription not contained in the current management group.

-!!! tip
+> [!TIP]

-    The tree is not required to be balanced.
+> The tree is not required to be balanced.
 The number of levels is not restricted; however, anything beyond 3 levels is unnecessary in real scenarios and would be difficult to read and manage as the depth increases.

 ## Assignment Element and Metadata